-Seville, Spain (CNN) — With due respect to Copenhagen, Amsterdam has long been hailed as Europe capital of cycling, but now there's a new kid riding on the block.
+Amsterdam has long been hailed as Europe capital of cycling, but now there’s a new kid riding on the block: Seville.

-Until recently the southern Spanish city has been an unlikely contender for the crown.
+Until recently, this southern city in Spain has been an unlikely contender for the crown.

 So is it premature to proclaim Seville’s two-wheeled triumph over Amsterdam, where 800,000 people make daily use of their cycles?